 - System Objects

-To learn more about the object fields and attributes, refer Gainsight Data Management.
+To learn more about the object fields and attributes, refer to the Gainsight Data Management article.

 All customer orgs are provisioned with the following standard objects:

 These standard objects store important customer data like Company, User, Relationship information in Gainsight's Matrix Data Architecture (MDA).
 This lets the users to perform actions from other functionalities in Gainsight directly on the standard objects.

 For example, you can perform the following actions:

 Gainsight Company object: To store information about your customers.
 You can store individual customer records in this object.
 Company data is used as a base record to tie back Call To Actions (CTAs), Usage Data, Timeline, Scorecards, etc.

 Gainsight User object: Usage data is used to control access management.
 Access Gainsight from outside of the application.
 Example: See CTA related information and to perform some actions on CTAs, to see predefined C360/R360 layouts by non Gainsight users.